 One of the unique features of MotoPress AMP is that you can literally override AMP content for posts and pages individually displaying unique content for chosen posts.

-MotoPress WordPress AMP plugin supports posts, custom post types, taxonomies and more.
-This enables you to create AMP page versions for literally any website page: home page, blog pages, single posts, static pages, categories, tags, archives, custom post types, taxonomies and WooCommerce shop components.
+MotoPress WordPress AMP plugin supports posts, custom post types, taxonomies, and more.
+This enables you to create AMP page versions for literally any website page: home page, blog pages, single posts, static pages, categories, tags, archives, custom post types, taxonomies, and WooCommerce shop components.

-For your WooCommerce AMP-enabled store you may also display related products, rating, social share buttons, breadcrumbs, etc. You may also restructure the content components for the WooCommerce product pages with a WordPress-native drag-and-drop instrument.
+For your WooCommerce AMP-enabled store you may also display related products, ratings, social share buttons, breadcrumbs, etc. You may also restructure the content components for the WooCommerce product pages with a WordPress-native drag-and-drop instrument.

 Technically, you may or may not create separate AMP versions – if AMP is enabled, the pages will be converted automatically and you’ll just to put some preferences in place.
 Moreover, you may easily opt out of AMP for the selected pages and convert only those ones that drive the most traffic.